lukassnoek/NI-edu/_sources/misc/for_educators.md

 Create a `*.py` file (e.g., `classic.py`) and save it in `/opt/tljh/config/jupyterhub_config.d/`.
 In this Python file, add a single line with:
 `c.Spawner.default_url = '/tree'`

+### Renewal or initial validation of SSL certificate doesn't work

+It might be the case that port 80 is behind a firewall (which you cannot open up).
+In this situation, you need to make sure Letsencrypt (via Traefik) uses a different verification protocol.
+To do so, change the `/opt/tljh/state/traefik.toml` file as follows:

+* Remove the lines with `[acme.httpChallenge]` and `entryPoint = "http"`
+* Add a new line with `[acme.tlsChallenge]`

+Then, instead of running `sudo tljh-config reload proxy` (which will overwrite the `traefik.toml` file), run  `systemctl restart traefik`.
+This will attempt the certificate renewal again.
+Afterwards, JupyterHub should be available via HTTPS.